Changissnz/seqbuild/face/sample_script/commlang_guide.md

 ![Local Image](seqbuild_realtime_command.png)

-In the QUERY, there is the command `show V`.
+In the QUERY window, there is the command `show V`.

 ![Local Image](seqbuild_show_numbers.png)